izissise/network-manager-connection-action/README.md

 ## Future

 Use systemd varlink interface

+At start the program could query already connected connections and apply configuration

 The code and functionality could be improved in many ways, don't hesitate to open merge requests :)